Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

-The mutant screeched and twitched due to pain, probably experiencing what-the-kriff a Rakghoul saw in place of stars.
-The grey-skinned beast stumbled backwards, growling.
+The mutant screeched and twitched due to pain, probably experiencing what-the-kriff a rakghoul saw in place of stars.
+The grey-skinned beast stumbled backward, growling.
 Poisonous saliva dripped between its teeth and met the ground as a shower of large drops of slime.

 Come, I thought, my lips twisting and revealing a portion of my teeth.
-I spun the blade so that it faced the Rakghoul horizontally, in a form of an uninviting opening stance.
+I spun the blade so that it faced the rakghoul horizontally, in the form of an uninviting opening stance.

 …Make your move!